yuxianxu/zonama-ecommerce-Nextjs-MUI/README.md

 # zonama

-Zonama is a massive E-commerce app like amazon.
-It is a full stack project with NextJS and MongoDB.
+Zonama is a full-featured E-commerce app like amazon.
+It is also a full stack project with NextJS and MongoDB.

 ## Live Demo